Bwillia13x/Nexus/NEXUSAI_DEVELOPMENT_ROADMAP.md

     AI Analytics          :p3d, after p3b, 42d
 ```

-This roadmap provides a clear path to transform NexusAI from a solid foundation into a market-leading AI consulting platform with measurable business impact at each phase.
+This roadmap provides a clear path to transform PrairieSignal from a solid foundation into a market-leading AI consulting platform with measurable business impact at each phase.